open-function-computers-llc/rad-theme-engine-docs/content/docs/guides/configuration.md

 ];
 ```

-<div class="code-caption">The default config.php that comes with better-wordpress.</div>
+<div class="code-caption">The default config.php that comes with rad-theme-engine.</div>

 If you ever need to reset your `config.php` file, recall that this example lives in the `vendor/open-function-computers-llc` folder of your project.

 ### Custom Post types

-One of the most convenient features of better-wordpress is the ability to define custom post types without ever leaving the configuration array.
+One of the most convenient features of RAD Theme Engine is the ability to define custom post types without ever leaving the configuration array.

 For example, if I wanted to make a custom "Album" post type for my music blog: